rkaunismaa/LangChain-Playground/README.md

  Signed up with Mistral.ai.
 Checking out their payment plans.
 Nice!
 They have a free tier!
 Hmm, the MistralAI code sample still uses OpenAI for embeddings!

+ Hmm looks like we need langchain_huggingface for the langchain-chroma environment.

+ mamba activate langchain-chroma
+ 13) pip install langchain-huggingface==0.0.3